gsferreira/gsferreira.github.com/src/archive/2024/building-serverless-apis-with-aws-lambda-and-dynamodb-in-dotnet/index.md

 }
 ```

+**Note:** *This syntax is specific to the test window.
+It provides parameters other than the body, such as headers.*

 You should have added a new product if you have now checked your database.

-Hope this made it simple
+### Exposing the API endpoint

+We are one step away from a proper user experience.
+We need to expose a URL for that Lambda Function.

+That's quite simple.

+Head to the Configuration tab for your Lambda Function, and then go to the Function URL.

+Here, you can create a new Function URL to easily call it from anywhere.

 ## Conclusion